cmaughan/secondbrain/Math/Arithmetic.md

 ### Equivalent Fractions
 Multiply top and bottom by the same number, get the same
 $$ \frac{4}{5} \equiv \frac{12}{15}$$
-Reverse the process; divide top and bottom by th same to reduce the fraction to **lowest terms**
+Reverse the process; divide top and bottom by the same to reduce the fraction to **lowest terms**